Sonam Kapoor: Early work and struggles (2007–2012)

-Establishing with Raanjhanaa (2013–2015)
+Breakthrough (2013–2015)

 Kapoor's role in the Anand L. Rai-directed romantic drama Raanjhanaa (2013) marked a turning point in her career; Geety Sahgal called it her best performance to date in The Indian Express.
 Kapoor's role was that of Zoya Haider, a young Muslim student from Varanasi who is drawn into politics after the murder of her Sikh lover.
 To prepare for her part, Kapoor interacted with students, attended workshops and practised with theatre groups associated with Jawaharlal Nehru University.
 She also studied Jaya Bachchan's work in Guddi (1971), which she felt was "perfect" for her role.
 Discussing her character in the film, Kapoor described her approach to acting: "I have always tried to do different films and ...
 I try to be different for every character.
 I like doing different things to challenge myself in every way and don't like to repeat myself."
 Although Raanjhanaa received mixed-to-positive reviews, her performance was praised; Rajeev Masand wrote that she "does some of her best work here, going smoothly from innocent to manipulative to cynical, without ever losing Zoya's inherent vulnerability".
 With worldwide earnings of over ₹1 billion, Raanjhanaa was a commercial success and Kapoor received her first nomination for the Filmfare Award for Best Actress.